 One little trick of this woman's will serve to illustrate her general conduct.
 A neighbouring farmer's wife had presented me with some very pretty hens, who followed to the call of old Betty Fye's handsome game-cock.
 I was always fond of fowls, and the innocent Katie delighted in her chicks, and would call them round her to the sill of the door to feed from her hand.
 Mrs. O-- had the same number as I had, and I often admired them when marshalled forth by her splendid black rooster.
 One morning I saw her eldest son chop off the head of the fine bird; and I asked his mother why she had allowed him to kill the beautiful creature.
 She laughed, and merely replied that she wanted it for the pot.
 The next day my sultan walked over to the widowed hens, and took all his seraglio with him.
-From that hour I never gathered a single egg; the hens deposited all their eggs in Mrs. O---'s henhouse.
+From that hour I never gathered a single egg; the hens deposited all their eggs in Mrs. O--'s hen-house.
 She used to boast of this as an excellent joke among her neighbours.

-On the 9th of June my dear little Agnes was born.
+On the 9th of June, my dear little Agnes was born.
 A few days after this joyful event, I heard a great bustle in the room adjoining to mine, and old Dolly Rowe, my Cornish nurse, informed me that it was occasioned by the people who came to attend the funeral of Phœbe H--.
-She only sur-
+She only survived the removal of the family a week; and at her own request had been brought all the way from the -- lake plains to be interred in the burying ground on the hill which overlooked the stream.

 As I lay upon my pillow I could distinctly see the spot, and mark the long funeral procession, as it wound along the banks of the brook.
 It was a solemn and imposing spectacle, that humble funeral.
-When the wagons reached the rude enclosure, the coffin was carefully lifted to the ground, the door in the lid opened, and old and young approached, one after another, to take a last look at the dead, before consigning her to the oblivion of the grave.
+When the waggons reached the rude enclosure, the coffin was carefully lifted to the ground, the door in the lid opened, and old and young approached, one after another, to take a last look at the dead, before consigning her to the oblivion of the grave.

 Poor Phæbe!
-Gentle child, of coarse, unfeeling parents, few shed more sincerely a tear for thy early fate than the stranger whom they hated and despised.
-Often have I stood beside that humble mound, when the song of the lark was above me, and the bee murmuring at my feet, and thought that it was well for thee that God opened the eyes of thy soul, and called thee out of the darkness of ignorance and sin, to glory in His marvellous light.
-Sixteen years have passed away since I heard any thing of the family, or what had become of them, when I was told by a neighbour of theirs, whom I accidentally met last winter, that the old woman, who now nearly numbers a hundred years, is still living, and inhabits a corner of her son's barn, as she still quarrels too much with his wife to reside with Joe; that the girls are all married and gone; and that Joe himself, although he does not know a letter, has commenced travelling preacher.
+Gentle child of coarse, unfeeling parents, few shed more sincerely a tear for thy early fate than the stranger whom they hated and despised.
+Often have I stood beside that humble mound, when the song of the lark was above me, and the bee murmuring at my feet, and thought that it was well for thee that God opened the eyes of thy soul, and called thee out of the darkness of ignorance and sin to glory in His marvellous light.
+Sixteen years have passed away since I heard anything of the family, or what had become of them, when I was told by a neighbour of theirs, whom I accidentally met last winter, that the old woman, who now nearly numbers a hundred years, is still living, and inhabits a corner of her son's barn, as she still quarrels too much with his wife to reside with Joe: that the girls are all married and gone; and that Joe himself, although he does not know a letter, has commenced travelling preacher.
 After this, who can doubt the existence of miracles in the nineteenth century?